SEPTEMBER 30 2021

 * I tear apart Cities: Skylines in this month's games section (covering April and March, but not May).

-* The Kroger section has been updated, not only with a new page on Seabrook's Kroger but also (thanks to Travis G.) the Kroger stores in south Texas and San Antonio as well! (and on that note, some minor updates to an Albertsons list as well)
+* The Kroger section has been updated, not only with a new page on Seabrook's Kroger but also (thanks to South Texas Retail) the Kroger stores in south Texas and San Antonio as well! (and on that note, some minor updates to an Albertsons list as well)

 * This update page got a new font as well as a few more retroactive "image updates".
 These only go as far back as they do (the earliest ones never got thumbnails).